josephhaaga/dotfiles/README.md

 ### brew
+I use Homebrew, the popular OS X package manager, to install most of my desktop applications (e.g. Chrome).

 Run `brew bundle` in a directory containing a `Brewfile` to install all listed applications.

 Run `brew bundle dump` to generate a `Brewfile`